demisto/content-docs/docs/integrations/code-conventions.md

 You can specify the file type, but it defaults to "None" when not provided.

 ### create_indicator_result_with_dbotscore_unknown
-This will return a generic response to the War Room, and an indicator with dbot_score unknoun to context path, Used for cases where the api response to an indicator is not found by using the following syntax:
+Used for cases where the api response to an indicator is not found, This will return a generic response to the War Room, and an indicator with dbot_score unknoun to context path, by using the following syntax:

 ```python
 indicator = "www.google.com",